Skip to main content

 • A "payload creator" callback function that should return a Promise containing some data, or a rejected Promise with an error

-The payload creator will usually make an AJAX call of some kind, and can either return the Promise from the AJAX call directly, or extract some data from the API response and return that.
-We typically write this using the JS async/await syntax, which lets us write functions that use Promises while using standard try/catch logic instead of somePromise.then() chains.
+The payload creator will usually make an HTTP request of some kind, and can either return the Promise from the HTTP request directly, or extract some data from the API response and return that.
+We typically write this using the JS async/await syntax, which lets us write functions that use promises while using standard try/catch logic instead of somePromise.then() chains.

 If we try calling dispatch(fetchPosts()), the fetchPosts thunk will first dispatch an action type of 'posts/fetchPosts/pending':